Systemcluster/kitoken/README.md

 Some normalization, post-processing and decoding options used by Tokenizers are used for converting alternative token-byte representations during encoding and decoding.
 Kitoken always stores and operates on tokens as byte sequences, and will use these options to pre-normalize the vocabulary during conversion.

+Kitoken differs from Tokenizers in the tokenization of one edge case:

+- When using a `BPE` definition with a limited vocabulary and without an `unk` token, Tokenizers skips over non-encodable pieces and attempts to merge the surrounding ones.
+Kitoken always considers non-encodable pieces as un-mergeable and encodes the surrounding pieces individually.

 ### Tiktoken

 ```rust